byrrice/EECS-325/Project 1/README.txt

 d) Tested on teamfortress.tv, 4chan.org, cnn.com, case.edu, cluster41.case.edu
 e) I get errors like Unknown Host Exception which is due to the hostName sometimes being wrong.
 It still loads the requisite websites though.

+   GRADE: 88/80
+   "-2; your proxy throws a lot of socket exceptions -5; byte / string conversion needs to be done in ascii, not UTF-8 -5; you do not seem to change the request host to be relative +20; dns caching looks good"